(Last updated on August 5, 2024.)

 Source/Target

-Select “File” or “MuseScore” as source of importing.
+Select “File” or “MuseScore” as a source of importing.
 If “MuseScore” is checked, a temporary file (“~/user/musescore_exported.musicxml”) is imported.
 This file is a target file of MuseScore Export MusicXML To JapoScore plugin on MuseScore.
 Using “MuseScore” as a source and a target facilitates handy data exchange between JapoScore and MuseScore.

 Import MusicXML Imitate imports a musicXML format file(*.musicxml).
 The score is rendered with the template of the active score (currently open score, which can be a template file or any other JapoScore file).

 Import MusicXML Update replaces MusicXML data of the active score with those of the imported MusicXML file.
 The information added to the active score, such as directives is mapped to the new score.
 The mapping is done in the order of parts, measures, voices, notes, articulations, and so on between the two scores.
-If the orders are different between two scores (in cases, for example, some measures are deleted or number of notes are changed), mapping will be wrongly done.
+If the orders are different between two scores (in cases, for example, some measures are deleted or a number of notes are changed), mapping will be wrongly done.
 In that case, do the correction manually.

 You can also use drag-and-drop operation to import.
 If there is no score on the screen, it acts as an Import New Command, otherwise it acts as an Import Imitate Command.